jfgreen-tw/duckdb-lab/readme.md

 duckdemo-download path/to/download
 ```

-## Building a summary of product reviews
+## Example 1 - Building a summary of product reviews

 In our first example, we create a database describing all the reviews for each
 product.